IP-CAM/ocmod-price-range/price-range/README.md

 # Price Range

 ## Description
-The «Price Range» extension is for Opencart CMS 3.x.
+The "Price Range" extension is for Opencart CMS 3.x.
 It allows to display product price ranges based on manually entered values.

 ## Features
 * Displays product price ranges based on manually entered values.